ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 3. **Subscription Matching**: Ensures the pulse corresponds to the contract's active subscription
 4. **Data Integrity**: Processes only verified pulses, rejecting any corrupted or tampered data

-This multi-layer verification ensures that applications receive only authentic, untampered randomness from the IDN Network.
-The consume_pulse method is automatically called by the IDN Network when delivering randomness, making the integration seamless for applications while maintaining security.
+This multi-layer verification ensures that applications receive only authentic, untampered randomness from the IDN.
+The consume_pulse method is automatically called by the IDN when delivering randomness, making the integration seamless for applications while maintaining security.

 ### Testing Support